Abhishek-hash/rock-paper-scissors-React/README.md

 -> If you win, your score increases by 1, if computer wins, computer's score increases by 1.
 If Draw, none's score changes.

 -> You can reset the game and start a new session, by pressing Reset button.
-When reset, each one score is 0.
+When reset, each one's score is 0.

 -> Just open the game and play.